The $11M Cork Protocol Hack: A Critical Lesson in Uniswap V4 Hook Security

 Previous Cork Protocol Audits

-However, among the four auditors, only Cantina/Spearbit appears to have had the vulnerable CorkHook contract within their audit scope.
-Their pull request with recommendations shows they did identify some issues and suggested improvements, even to the CorkHook contract.
+However, among the four auditors, three of them didn’t audit the vulnerable hook contracts, and it is uncertain whether the risk premium issue could have been easily found just by looking at the code.
+It is likely that Cantina/Spearbit had the vulnerable CorkHook contract within their audit scope.
+A pull request with recommendations shows they did identify some issues and suggested improvements.

-Runtime Verification, another auditor, did not have CorkHook in their scope but presciently noted in their report:
+Runtime Verification (another auditor who did not have CorkHook in their scope) presciently noted in their report:

 “An interesting follow-up engagement would be to prove the invariants for the CorkHook functions that are being invoked by different components verified within the scope of this engagement, as well as the functions of other contracts, such as CorkHook, Liquidator and HedgeUnit.”